radianttap/EFI-B550I-Aorus/README.md

 #### Media & DRM

-This build is not using WhateverGreen and without it almost everything seem to work just fine: Plex, Netflix in Safari, iTunes, VideoProc options show everything hw-accelerated.
+This build is not using WhateverGreen and without it almost everything seem to work just fine: Netflix in Safari, iTunes, VideoProc options show everything hw-accelerated.

-The only is playing TV+ content display green screen.
+Plex does not start up and TV+ content displays green screen.
 I suspect that adding WhateverGreen.kext and `unfairgva` as [device property for GFX0](https://forum.amd-osx.com/index.php?threads/fixing-green-screen-drm-on-bigsur-for-appletv-and-apple-music-streaming.1476/), would fix that too.

 It's not important to me for this build.